 Anticipated pediatric difficult airway is performed under general anesthesia or sedation.
-It requires skills, detailed care, and an experienced professional.4 Difficult airway management training emphasizes the importance of spontaneous breathing to maintain oxygen saturation and airway tone during the procedure.
-Moreover, it provides the patient with continuous oxygenation and fast recovery if tracheal intubation fails.33 Thus, it is critical to maintain oxygen supply at all stages of airway handling.4 Airway handling under an insufficient anesthesia depth is one of the major causes of laryngospasm and other adverse events during intubation.34
+It requires skills, detailed care, and an experienced professional.
+Difficult airway management training emphasizes the importance of spontaneous breathing to maintain oxygen saturation and airway tone during the procedure.
+Moreover, it provides the patient with continuous oxygenation and fast recovery if tracheal intubation fails.
+Thus, it is critical to maintain oxygen supply at all stages of airway handling.
+Airway handling under an insufficient anesthesia depth is one of the major causes of laryngospasm and other adverse events during intubation.

 Sedatives, analgesics, and even neuromuscular blockers are indicated in most cases.
-They provide comfort, enable to optimize patient position, minimize sympathetic responses, facilitate glottis exposure, and make the procedure safe.35
+They provide comfort, enable to optimize patient position, minimize sympathetic responses, facilitate glottis exposure, and make the procedure safe.

-How to choose drugs and techniques for sedation or general anesthesia
+How to choose drugs and techniques for sedation or general anesthesia doses and adverse events.

-When compared to intramuscular and intranasal routes, intravenous sedation is safer, given its predictable effect and duration of action.
-Combining intravenous with inhalational agents may also be useful to reduce administered doses and adverse events.
 Non-depolarizing neuromuscular blockers can be indicated for a patient with a suspected difficult airway, as they facilitate intubation by decreasing airway reactivity and vocal cord movement.
-Depolarizing neuromuscular blockers have the advantage of a fast onset of action and a relatively short duration of action.33 Nondepolarizing neuromuscular blockers administered in high doses can create suitable intubation conditions at onset times similar to depolarizing agents, with longer duration of action.
-If a specific reversal is unavailable, its use is not recommended.33 Clinicians must ensure that all required drugs, materials, and equipment are available, tested, functioning, and ready for use.
+Depolarizing neuromuscular blockers have the advantage of a fast onset of action and a relatively short duration of action.
+Non-depolarizing neuromuscular blockers administered in high doses can create suitable intubation conditions at onset times similar to depolarizing agents, with longer duration of action.
+If a specific reversal is unavailable, its use is not recommended.
+Clinicians must ensure that all required drugs, materials, and equipment are available, tested, functioning, and ready for use.